benskia/WebCrawler-JS/README.md

 # WebCrawler

-A CLI tool generate a report of the internal linking structure of a website.
+A CLI tool that crawls a given URL, creating a report from the internal link structure of the website.